-Action and (Who Should Take It) Requirements or Conditions to be met Timeframe
+Action and (Who Should Take It) Requirements or Timeframe

+Treston with (++ no biloute Twite 10) Conditions to be met

 for the action can

 occur.

-Before a l Disaster
+Before a I

-Develop telecommunications inventory and Telecommunications
+Develop telecommunications inventory and

 SOPs.
 (Task Force) training.

 Coordinate with other Task Forces.
-(Task Force)
+(Task Force) Č

 Identify sites of vulnerable system components

 (e.g., switches).
 (Task Force)

 Ensure redundancy in communications systems.
 May require close liaison

 (Task Force) with private sector

 providers.

 Action and (Who Should Take It) Requirements or Timeframe

 Conditions to be met

 for the action can

 occur.

 Training in communication skills and methods.

 (Task Force)